 During that time, the company cannot purchase materials for more orders, meet payroll, or other basic operating expenses.

 Therefore, if they have an opportunity for another contract/job, they may not be able to compete for it because they don’t have the funds.
 One way to remedy this is to sell the government contract invoice to a factoring company and use this money to cover costs or to take on new jobs.

 The company that buys the government invoices will be essentially fronting the seller the money, giving them money to spend.
 They will purchase the invoice for a discounted amount and then will begin collections from the government.
 After they have collected the full balance, they will give the balance to the seller, minus factoring fees.

-It is often costly for companies to fulfill government contacts though these contract jobs tend to pay well.
+It is often costly for companies to fulfill government contracts even though these contract jobs tend to pay well.
 However, they can sap most companies of cash on hand.
 For companies that need to quickly re-fill their cash stores, factoring those government contract invoices is a great option.
 The company (seller) gets back some of the operating capital that was likely depleted when initially fulfilling the government contract.

 These monies can be used to pay workers and to cover overhead expenses.
-Businesses will also be able to compete for new jobs and complete ones already in queue.
+Businesses will also be able to compete for new jobs and complete ones already in the queue.
 This allows them to continue to function instead of having to pause operations while they are waiting to be paid by the United States government.